Monday, May 6, 2013

 And why we should be concerned with government going as if it is business as usual, the main driver of inflation is often times government spending.

 One only has to look at Greece to see what happens when governments wear blinkers despite the most dire warnings.
 The already recklessly extravagant Greek government first doctored its books to get admission into the European Union.
-Once they continued their profligate way as if it was business as usual hiding expenditures off the books and not collecting taxes.
+Once in they continued their profligate way as if it was business as usual hiding expenditures off the books and not collecting taxes.
 To bridge the gap they borrowed from the banks, which in turn were borrowing from international markets at lucrative enough rates that their creditors chose to look the other way.

 When the day of reckoning came the earlier assumed €7 billion deficit ballooned into €30 billion deficit after they had found all the off book entries.
 Banks across Europe were in trouble and Greece has been on the brink of defaulting on its loans and teetering on the edge of ejection from the EU since 2009.